-Students who have been accepted for off-campus study or exchange programs in the fall semester should not pre-register for courses at CMC unless their plans may change.
-Registrations for these students will be deleted on August 21, unless they have notified the Registrar's Office that they will be attending CMC in the fall.
+Students who have been accepted for off-campus study or exchange programs in the spring semester should not pre-register for courses at CMC unless their plans may change.
+Registrations for these students will be deleted on January 5, unless they have notified the Registrar's Office that they will be attending CMC in the spring.

 CMC students must complete three semesters of physical education by the end of their sophomore year.
 Two seasons of CMS intercollegiate athletic team or club sport participation will also fulfill the PE requirement.

 - To count towards the PE requirement, students must register for all PE courses, including athletic teams and club sports.
 Coaches cannot sign up or drop students.
 Regular due dates and deadlines apply to PE courses.

 - All PE courses are non-credit courses for CMC students.

 - Fees for PE courses are charged to studentsâ€™ accounts and are final as of the deadline to add classes on the 10th day of the semester.

 - In January, PE courses will begin on Monday, January 26th at 8:00 am.
 PE courses that are â€œto be arrangedâ€ will meet for the first time on Thursday, January 29th at 11:00 am between Modular C and Modular D in the breezeway south of Bauer Center.
 Contact the CMS Athletics staff at (909) 607-2904 for more information.